 |The University of

-This Project is a cooperative effort among the University of Oklahoma Law Center and the National Indian Law Library (NILL), and Native American tribes providing access to the Constitutions, Tribal Codes, and other legal documents.
-Project Coordinators are David Selden (NILL) and Marilyn Nicely (OU).
+The Project was created as a cooperative effort between the University of Oklahoma College of Law Library and the National Indian Law Library (NILL), to provide access to the tribal constitutions, codes, and other legal documents.
+Project Coordinators were David Selden (NILL) and Marilyn Nicely (OU).

 DISCLAIMER: The on-line versions of tribal